-Yoga poses like the Forward Fold and Downward Facing Dog require you to keep both your knees straight.
-Try bending both your knees as many times straightening them can put undue pressure on the hamstrings.
+Yoga poses as the Forward Fold and Downward Facing Dog require you to keep both your knees straight.
+Try bending both your knees as many times as straightening them can put undue pressure on the hamstrings.

 For example, when you practice the Forward Fold, then including a blanket or yoga block to take the pressure off the back.

 To avoid injuring your hips while practising a specific yoga pose, keep your toes pointed forward.
 It prevents an injury to the hips especially when they are squared off in the same direction during that particular asana.